JoseRoca/AfxNova/docs/RichEdit /CRichEditCtrl Class.md

 Returns the handle of the rich edit control.

 ```
-FUNCTION CRichEditCtrl.hRichEdit () AS HWND
+FUNCTION hRichEdit () AS HWND
 ```
 #### Usage example
 ```
-' // Create an instance of the CRichEditCtrl class
+' // Create an instance of the CRichEditCtx class
-DIM pRichEdit AS CRichEditCtrl = CRichEditCtrl(@pWindow, IDC_RICHEDIT, "RichEditbox", 100, 50, 300, 200)
+DIM pRichEdit AS CRichEditCtx = CRichEditCtx(@pWindow, IDC_RICHEDIT, "RichEditbox", 100, 50, 300, 200)
 ' // Set the focus in the control
 DIM hRichEdit AS HWND = pRichEdit.hRichEdit
 ```